 Shipley Glen is a beauty spot and country park just outside Saltaire.
 There are pretty woods to walk through (they’re full of bluebells in springtime), and at the top of the hill there are fabulous views over Airedale.

 If you don’t fancy the woodland walk, then on certain days you can take the Shipley Glen Tramway.
 It’s the oldest working cable tramway in the UK and opened in 1895 when Shipley Glen was a really buzzing day out.
-The funfairs and attractions of Victorian times have all gone now but it’s still a very pleasant place to walk once you’ve seen everything that Saltaire has to offer.
+The funfairs and attractions of Victorian times have all gone now but it’s still a very pleasant place to walk once you’ve seen all the other things to do in Saltaire.

 To get to Shipley Glen, walk through Roberts Park, cross Higher Coach Road and the tramway is just behind the car park next to the school.